spacedvoid/connection/connection-api/src/main/markdown/module.md

 Main package for Connection.

-## Adapters
+## Adapter methods

-Adapters are extension methods that convert between Kotlin collections and Connection.
+Adapter methods are extensions that wrap collections between Kotlin and Connection.

-Adapters that convert Kotlin collections to Connection are:
+Adapters that wrap Kotlin collections to Connection are:

 | Target kind | Extension method         |
 |-------------|--------------------------|